 Introducing the newest Mini-Musical from Bailey Kids Musicals.
-"The Ants and the Grasshopper" will be available soon.
+"The Ants and the Grasshopper" now available.

 This little musical came about in a burst of inspiration brought on by some desperation.
 One of the Theater Skills classes I began teaching this Fall had eight First and Second Graders - 7 girls and 1 boy.
 I was planning to just let them learn skills by working with Acting Games, short skits and songs, but it soon became clear that they needed a story that would catch their fancy in oder to develop acting skills.

 I quickly searched through many materials and decided that I just needed to write them a show.
 Obviously, I needed to tailor the parts to the personalities I had.
 The boy had a great voice and could move.
 It made sense to cast him as the Grasshopper and give him some "Gene Kelly savoir-fare."
 The girls needed clearly defined traits in order to bring their characters to life.
 So, I gave each Ant one main emotional character trait such as "Effie, Miss Efficiency," and "Winnie, the Whiner."